CPHB-SOFT-MZ/social-network/README.md

 ## How to run
 1. Clone this project
 2. After that you should just be able to run the project.
-From commandline: `mvn spring-boot:run`
+From commandline: `mvn spring-boot:run -DskipTests`

 ## Results